-The idea of outlining a novel is one that may strike dread, panic or even tedium in a writer’s heart.
-Are we really expected to have our entire novel outlined before we put pen to paper?
+The idea of outlining a novel may strike dread, panic or even tedium into a writer’s heart.
+Are we really expected to have our entire story outlined before we put pen to paper?

 What a brilliant strategy, I thought.
-It seemed far better than the disorganized way I was writing my novels, with no clue where my story was going or how to keep driving the story forward.
+It seemed far better than the disorganised way I was writing my novels, with no clue where my story was going or how to keep driving the story forward.

 You don’t build a house unless you have a blueprint, right?
 What I clearly needed was a blueprint.
 Instead, I’d been the crazy builder who shows up with wood and nails and just starts hammering away.
 I’d build a room, decide I didn’t like the looks of it, and start building another room facing a different direction.

 I’d end up with a shambolic Winchester Mystery House (Americans will be familiar with this reference) where doors lead nowhere and hallways sprout off in senseless directions.
 Then I’d have to tear apart the mess and rebuild the whole thing so it would make sense.

 If I was the architect for your house, you would fire me.